Bitlancer/strings-deploy-toolkit/README.md

 ### Customer script

-#### Parameters

-The customer's script is passed any parameters the customer supplied when configuring the script in the dashboard.
-Additionally the script will passed a parameter "--server-list" containing a list of servers and server attributes which are associated with script.

 **--server-list**

+In addition to passing those parameters defined when the script was configured, a "--server-list" parameter is also passed to the customer's script.
+The "--server-list" parameter contains the list of servers and server attributes which are associated with the script.
+The servers and server attributes are formatted in a very specific way.

+--server-list "serverFQDN,role,profile,profile,...|serverFQDN,role,profile,profile..."

 ### Jump server configuration